GlastonburyC/Kaggle---Fisheries/README.md

-# Kaggle---Fisheries
+# Kaggle---Fisheries multi-species fish detection (Image recognition problem)
-Multiple Fish species detection

 Kaggle competition to assign a probability that an image contains one of eight catagories: